Robust Predictive Motion Planning by Learning Obstacle Uncertainty: Learning Obstacle Uncertainty

 In addition, compared with a similar method, our proposed method has advantages in calculation time.
-Among the related work in Section~\ref{sec: uncertainty prediction}, the reachability analysis based on solving mixed-integer linear programming (MILP) problem \cite{driggs2018robust} exhibits the most similar characteristics to the proposed method as it does not require the distribution of behaviors and model information of the system.
+Among the related work in Section~\ref{sec: uncertainty prediction}, the reachability analysis based on solving mixed-integer linear programming (MILP) problem \cite{driggs2018robust} exhibits the most similar characteristics to the proposed method as it does not require the distribution of behaviors and model information of the obstacle.
 The MILP-based method can get similar occupancy as in Fig.~\ref{fig: reach. set} by tuning the confidence level \cite[Fig. 4]{driggs2018robust}.
-For the same prediction horizon, the computation time by the proposed method with $100$ trajectories and $500$ trajectories is $0.0296 \ {\rm s}$ and $0.0304 \ {\rm s}$.
+For the same horizon, the average computation time by the proposed method is $0.0340 \ {\rm s}$ for formulation~\eqref{LP:quansetonline} and $0.0432 \ {\rm s}$ for the MH approach, with $100$ trajectories, and $0.0361 \ {\rm s}$ for formulation~\eqref{LP:quansetonline} and $0.0451 \ {\rm s}$ for the MH approach, with $500$ trajectories.
 For the MILP-based method, as presented in \cite[Table I]{driggs2018robust}, the average computation time with $100$ trajectories and $500$ trajectories is $0.0322 \ {\rm s}$ and $0.1352 \ {\rm s}$.
-This reflects that our proposed method has a better computational performance than the MILP-based method, and the computation time remains unaffected by the number of samples.
+This reflects that the proposed method is more computationally efficient compared with the MILP-based approach, and the computation time remains unaffected by the number of sampled trajectories. \begin{remark} Assumption~\ref{assum:measure control} ensures the existence of a unique solution of the control input $u_{t-1} ^s$ in \eqref{eq_obs_LTV_model} to form a non-empty information set $\mathcal{I}_t^s$.
+Given a non-empty set $\mathcal{I}_t^s$, the convex optimization problem for determining the control set $\hat{\mathbb{U}}_t^s$, either by \eqref{LP:quanset} or \eqref{LP:quansetonline}, is feasible since the information set $\mathcal{I}_t^s$ is always contained within the admissible set $\mathbb{U}^s$.
+In addition, state-measurement uncertainties inherently contribute to uncertainties of $u_{t-1}^s$.
+The set $\hat{\mathbb{U}}_t^s$ learned with small uncertainties in $u_{t-1}^s$ would still be expected to center around the set learned with the true $u_{t-1}^s$ values.
+When these uncertainties are prominent, improving the accuracy of $\hat{\mathbb{U}}_t^s$ would depend on a more precise tracking system. \end{remark}

+\begin{remark} For the double-integrator model~\eqref{eq_SV_model}, if the obstacle is observed with a constant velocity, then the estimated control input $u_{t-1}^s$ is always $\bm{0}$.
+In this case, the information set is a singleton, and the proposed motion-prediction method corresponds to a constant velocity model.
+The proposed method is designed to capture what has been observed from the obstacle.
+In particular, if the obstacle only moves with a constant velocity, the method is supposed to reflect that behavior.
+However, as soon as the obstacle changes the driving behavior, the method can adapt to this change with one time step, as indicated in Figs.~\ref{fig: set volume with change action}--\ref{fig: set with mild and aggressive actions}.
+The information set transitions from a singleton to a non-singleton when a non-zero control input from the obstacle is estimated, thereby improving the robustness of the prediction over the constant velocity model. \end{remark}